foorschtbar/SoundBoard/README.md

 - [ ] Save authentication in cookie/webstore
 - [ ] Add credentials to post requests
+- [ ] Refactor Code in more separat files
 - [x] Improve MQTT reconnection and resubscription
 - [x] Improve MQTT reconnection after boot when no connection is available
 - [x] Make MQTT status topic more "chatty"